 The California Education Specialist Credential in the USC Rossier MAT program prepares you to work specifically with students with mild to moderate learning disabilities.
 California Education Specialist credential holders are certified to provide regular classroom instruction at either the elementary or secondary level.
-While there are no additional units required to add the California Education Specialist credential to your MAT program of study, you must complete additional exams and fieldwork.
+While there are no additional units required to add the California Education Specialist credential to your MAT program of study, you must complete additional exams and student teaching.

 - High-value skill set.
 Lead general education as well as special education classrooms.

 - Increased eligibility.
 Earn your California-mandated additional Autism Authorization (required by most districts).